-- With respect to the supplementary information accompanying the financial statements: - We acknowledge our responsibility for the presentation of the supplementary information in accordance with accounting principles generally accepted in the United States of America. - We believe the supplementary information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America. - The methods of measurement or presentation have not changed from those used in the prior period. - When the supplementary information is not presented with the audited financial statements, management will make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance by the entity of the supplementary information and the auditor's report thereon.

-- We acknowledge our responsibility to include the auditor's report on the supplementary information in any document containing the supplementary information and that indicates the auditor reported on such supplementary information. - We acknowledge our responsibility to present the supplementary information with the audited financial statements or, if the supplementary information will not be presented with the audited financial statements, to make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance by the entity of the supplementary information and the auditor's report thereon.
+- With respect to the supplementary information accompanying the financial statements: - We acknowledge our responsibility for the presentation of the supplementary information in accordance with accounting principles generally accepted in the United States of America. - We believe the supplementary information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America. - The methods of measurement or presentation have not changed from those used in the prior period. - We believe any significant assumptions or interpretations underlying the measurement or presentation of the supplementary information, and the basis for our assumptions and interpretations, are reasonable and appropriate in the circumstances. - When the supplementary information is not presented with the audited financial statements, management will make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance by the entity of the supplementary information and the auditor's report thereon. - We acknowledge our responsibility to include the auditor's report on the supplementary information in any document containing the supplementary information and that indicates the auditor reported on such supplementary information. - We acknowledge our responsibility to present the supplementary information with the audited financial statements or, if the supplementary information will not be presented with the audited financial statements, to make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance by the entity of the supplementary information and the auditor's report thereon.